Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 As $\hat T^\mrm{M}$ is equivalent to translation on the chain of spins, $\hat T^\mrm{S}$, we see that

 as might have been expected.
 The total spin chain Hamiltonian may therefore be written

 on a periodic spin chain of length $n$.

-For Fibonacci anyons with nearest neighbour interactions, Hamiltonians \eref{eq:H^APT} and \eref{eq:H^SPT} are both quantum critical Hamiltonians.
-The low energy properties of such systems are described by a conformal field theory (CFT), and the scaling dimensions of the local primary fields can be extracted from the low energy spectrum of the translation invariant critical model on a finite lattice with periodic boundary conditions.\cite{cardy1996,difrancesco1997} The results from exactly diagonalising $\hat H^\mrm{S,P,T}$ for AFM Fibonacci chains of lengths 24 and 25 are presented in \tref{tab:torus1}.
+For Fibonacci anyons with nearest neighbour interactions, Hamiltonian \eref{eq:H^APT} is a quantum critical Hamiltonian, and thus, by their equivalence, so is \eref{eq:H^SPT}.
+The low energy properties of such systems are described by a conformal field theory (CFT), and the scaling dimensions of the local primary fields can be extracted from the low energy spectrum of the translation invariant critical model on a finite lattice with periodic boundary conditions (see Refs.~\onlinecite{cardy1984} and \onlinecite{cardy1986}; also reviewed in \rcite{difrancesco1997}).
+The results from numerically exactly diagonalising $\hat H^\mrm{S,P,T}$ for AFM Fibonacci chains of lengths 24 and 25 are presented in \tref{tab:torus1}.

-The energy eigenvalues have been shifted and rescaled to give the scaling dimensions of the corresponding CFT, which for this Hamiltonian is the minimal model associated with tricritical Ising model, $\mc{M}(4,3)$.
+The energy eigenvalues have been shifted and rescaled to give the scaling dimensions of the corresponding CFT, which for this Hamiltonian is the minimal model associated with tricritical Ising model, $\mc{M}(5,4)$.

 For each scaling dimension, \tref{tab:torus1} also gives a parameter referred to as the ``flux through the torus''.
-If we write our states on the torus in basis $B_2$ constructed in the ``outside'' region of $\mbb{R}_3$, then this is simply the value of charge label $x_n$, which may be measured using the family of operators $\hat Y^\T_b$.
+If we write our states on the torus in a basis of type $B_2$ constructed in the ``outside'' region of $\mbb{R}_3$, then this is simply the value of charge label $x_n$.
 It is not difficult to see from \Eref{eq:T^T} and Figs.~\ref{fig:Yb} and \ref{fig:localoperators} that any operator $\hat Y^\T_b$ will commute with a Hamiltonian of local terms $\hat H^\mrm{A,P,T}$ on the torus, and thus for Fibonacci anyons we may simultaneously diagonalise $\hat H^\mrm{A,P,T}$ and $\hat Y^\T_\tau$.
 It therefore follows that we may associate every energy eigenstate with a corresponding eigenvalue of $\hat Y^\T_\tau$, which in turn corresponds to the measurement of a well-defined charge $x_n$.

+For a basis constructed in the ``inside'' space, the flux no longer corresponds to any particular label on the diagram.
+Instead, in an ``inside'' basis, to measure the flux one makes a charge measurement around the topological obstruction labelled $*$ [as seen in \fref{fig:Yb}(i)].
+However, the conclusions drawn from the study of operator $\hat Y^\T_\tau$ in an ``outside'' basis still necessarily hold, and thus we may again simultaneously diagonalise $\hat H^\mrm{A,P,T}$ and $\hat Y^\T_\tau$.
+The measurement of the flux through the torus in \rcite{feiguin2007} corresponds to the evaluation of the operator $\hat Y^\T_\tau$ (denoted in this paper by $\hat Y$) in an ``inside'' basis of type $B_1$.

+Because the Hamiltonian is translation invariant, we may also assign a momentum to each state as shown in the dispersion diagram of \fref{fig:dispersion}.